Iguazu Falls, Argentina & Brazil

 Adventure on the Water

-The Macuco Safari is a boat ride that happens through the rapids and then goes to the base of the Iguazu Falls, giving people a very thrilling experience as the boat goes away and into the water of the falls.
-Iguazu Falls is truly a sight that is exhilarating, for not only locals but also visitors from all parts of the globe.
+The Macuco Safari is a boat ride through the rapids to the base of the Iguazu Falls.
+It is a thrilling experience as the boat disappears into the water of the falls.
+Iguazu Falls is truly an exhilarating sight for locals and visitors from all parts of the globe.

 Wildlife Spotting

-Additionally, the tour along the way also providers chances of seeing some animals that live in the area besides birds, like butterflies, and sometimes there are capuchin monkeys or coatis.
+Additionally, the tour along the way also provides chances of seeing some animals that live in the area besides birds, like butterflies, and sometimes there are capuchin monkeys or coatis.

 Ecological Train (Argentina)